Back to the COPC Blog

 Now, let’s explore agent scorecards crucial in coaching, development and staff engagement.
 These scorecards serve as a valuable tool during monthly coaching sessions with agents.
 While it’s important to have frequent and timely coaching sessions, especially when new evaluations or customer feedback are available, a monthly cadence is typically ideal for coaching metric performance.

-Agents can maintain clarity and avoid being pulled in too many directions by focusing on one or two specific areas.
-Determining these development areas should consider the agent’s individual performance gaps and the program’s overarching goals for success.
+Focusing on one or two specific areas can help agents maintain clarity and avoid being pulled in too many directions.
+When determining the areas for development, consider the agent’s individual performance gaps and the program’s overarching goals.

 a.
 Coaching Observation